Roberto2194/Roberto2194/README.md

 <h1 align="center">Hi, I'm Roberto</h1>

 <p align="center">
 I am a <b>Software Engineer</b> specialized in Native Mobile Development with over 3 years of professional experience in the field.
-During my time with the Apple Developer Academy, I have acquired a comprehensive knowledge of the iOS Application Development process by successfully developing several applications.
-The variety of projects in which I have subsequently worked on, during my years as a professional developer, allowed me to integrate Android Development skills into my technical background.
 </p>

  <!-- GitHub About me section start -->
  ## 👨‍💻About Me:
-- 🔭 I’m currently working on
-- 🌱 I’m currently learning
-- ⚡ I'm a Computer Engineer student at the University of London
-- 🚀 I’m interested in Web & Mobile Development
+- ⚡ I’m interested in Web & Mobile Development
+- 🔭 Computer Science student at the University of London
+- 🚀 Apple Developer Academy Graduate
 - 👨‍💻 All of my projects are available at

 <!-- GitHub About me section end -->